AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 * **Select Input JSON document using**: The JSON file containing values for all the service arguments.
 Path of the JSON file can be **relative to the payload** or an **absolute path.** You can also retrieve the input JSON document using a variable of JSON or Form Data Model data type.

 * **JSON Dot Notation:** Leave the field blank to use all the objects of the specified JSON file as input for service arguments.
 To read a specific JSON object from the specified JSON file as input for service arguments, specify dot notation for the JSON object, for example, If you have a JSON similar to the one listed at the start of the section, specify insurance.customerDetails to provide all the details of a customer as input to the service.
 * **Output of service &gt; Map and write output values to variable or metadata:** Select the option to save the output values as properties of the workflow instance metadata node in crx-repository.
 Specify the name of the metadata property and select the corresponding service output attribute to be mapped with metadata property, for example, map the phone_number returned by output service with the phone_number property of workflow metadata.
-Similarly, you can store the output in a variable of Long data type.When you select a property for the **[!UICONTROL Service output attribute to be mapped]** option, only variables capable of storing data of the selected property are populated for the **[!UICONTROL Save the output to]** option.
+Similarly, you can store the output in a variable of Long data type.
+When you select a property for the **[!UICONTROL Service output attribute to be mapped]** option, only variables capable of storing data of the selected property are populated for the **[!UICONTROL Save the output to]** option.

 * **Output of service &gt; Save output to variable or a JSON file:** Select the option to save the output values in a JSON file at an absolute path, at a path relative to payload, or in a variable .
 * **Save Output JSON document using below options:** Save the output JSON file.
 The path of the output JSON file can be relative to the payload or an absolute path.
 You can also save the output JSON file using a variable of JSON or Form Data Model data type.